 This week’s author interview is with Glenna Marshall.
 She is the author of The Promise is His Presence: Why God is Always Enough which is releasing 1 week from today — August 1st.
-Read a sample chapter of his book HERE.
+Read a sample chapter of her book HERE.

 - Question #1—Tell us a little bit about yourself.